vsch/scheduler/README.md

 The following will create 4 tasks:

 * LedFlasher - flashes LED given number of times with 100ms on/off time
-    and 250 ms at the end of string of flashes.
+    and 250 ms at the end of a string of flashes.
 * Counter1 - increments 8 bit counter with 2000 ms delay, flashes LED 1
     time when run
 * Counter2 - increments 8 bit counter with 3000 ms delay, flashes LED 2